If You Take a Mouse to School Story-related Math Pack for Preschoolers

 This pack includes one sheet with five strips.
 Each strip has a different pattern.
 Children have to look at the pattern, select the square with the next item at the end of the sheet, cut the square out, and glue it at the end of the correct pattern.
 If your children haven’t developed their cutting skills yet, you can always cut the squares for them.

 You can do the same activity using natural objects.
-Present a pattern and invite a volunteer to complete it, copy it, or come up with his/her own pattern, trying to motivate every child to try.
+Present a pattern and invite a volunteer to complete it, copy it, or create their own pattern, and try to motivate every child to participate.

 Number puzzles are great hands-on activities for preschoolers to build logical reasoning, number sense, and recognition skills such as sequencing, counting, and problem-solving.
 They also promote hand-eye coordination, fine motor skills, and visual perception.